botlabs-gg/yagpdb-docs-v2/content/selfhosting/hosting/setup.md

 ### Prefixed Commands

-YAGPDB is retiring the command prefix for its built-in commands in favor of slash commands and bot mentions; see [Prefixed Commands Are Being Discontinued](/docs/core/command-settings#prefixed-commands-are-being-discontinued) for the user-facing side.
+The official instance has retired the command prefix for built-in commands in favor of slash commands and bot mentions.
+See [Prefixed Commands Have Been Discontinued](/docs/core/command-settings#prefixed-commands-have-been-discontinued) for the user-facing side.
-On your own instance you decide when that happens, through two independent options.
+On your own instance you decide whether and when to do the same, through two independent options.

 | Variable                                | Default | Effect                                                                                                                |
 | --------------------------------------- | ------- | --------------------------------------------------------------------------------------------------------------------- |
 | `YAGPDB_DISABLE_PREFIX_COMMANDS`        | `false` | When true, built-in commands stop responding to the command prefix.
 Bot mentions, DMs, and slash commands still work. |
 | `YAGPDB_ENABLE_PREFIX_COMMANDS_WARNING` | `false` | When true, shows the deprecation notice on the control panel and in Discord.                                          |

-The two are independent, and the warning's wording follows the first: with prefixed commands still enabled it announces an upcoming change, and with them disabled it explains that they are already off.
+The two are independent, and the notice's wording follows the first: with prefixed commands still enabled it announces an upcoming change, and with them disabled it explains that they are already off.
 The Discord-side notice is rate limited to roughly every tenth prefixed command per server and is never sent for a prefixed command invoked from a custom command.

 Custom commands are not affected by either option.